choria-io/website/docs/content/autoagents/example/_index.md

 On start every machine found in directories there will be started and hosted forever, they will log and publish events to the middleware.
 Machines with *splay_start* set as in the example above will sleep randomly up to this many seconds before starting, if you are running for example a cron style job on a large estate this can assist with spreading the load.

 Updates to this directory will be detected, machines stopped and reloaded from disk on demand without restarting the Choria Server.

-## Interacting with hosted autonomous agents

-When these agents are hosted in a running Choria Server one can interact with them in 2 ways: